 Spectrogram

 The spectrogram plots the amplitude levels of the resonators in a resonator bank over time.
-The resonators in the bank are tuned to natural frequencies based on human auditory perception and organized from lowest to highest frequency (Gradient Frequency bank).
+The resonators in the bank are tuned to natural frequencies in the human auditory perception range and organized from lowest to highest frequency (Gradient Frequency bank).

 Spectrogram